Manulife Financial is a leading Canadian-based financial services group serving millions of customers in 22 countries and territories worldwide.

 The MPF System is the “second pillar” of the multi-pillar retirement protection framework recommended by the World Bank.
 The key features of the MPF System include:

-- Coverage: All employees and self-employed persons aged 18 to 64, unless exempt under the Mandatory Provident Fund Scheme Ordnance (“MPFSO”), are covered by the MPF System, to which the employee’s employer must also contribute.
+- Coverage: All employees and self-employed persons aged 18 to 64, unless exempt under the Mandatory Provident Fund Scheme Ordinance (“MPFSO”), are covered by the MPF System, to which the employee’s employer must also contribute.

 - Exemption: Under the MPFSO, the following are exempt persons who are not required to join an MPF scheme: